updated

 By continuing you agree to our Terms and Privacy Policy.

-The woman is believed to be in here twenties and is yet to be formally identified and the man, also believed to be aged in his 20s, “sustained serious injuries and has been airlifted to the John Hunter Hospital in a critical condition” according to police.
+She is believed to be in her 20s and is yet to be formally identified and the man, also believed to be aged in his 20s, “sustained serious injuries and has been airlifted to the John Hunter Hospital in a critical condition”, according to police statement.

-The beach has been closed and authorities including experts from the Department of Primary Industries will be on the scene to determine the species of shark involved.
+The beach has been closed as authorities, including experts from the Department of Primary Industries, investigate to determine the species of shark involved.

 “We have surf lifesaving personnel on the scene,” NSW Surf Lifesaving CEO Steven Pearce said.

-“We will be using drones and all our technology and people to to try and locate the shark and assist authorities,” Mr Pearce told 2GB’s Ben Fordham.
+“We will be using drones and all our technology and people to try and locate the shark and assist authorities,” Mr Pearce told 2GB’s Ben Fordham soon after the event.

 Comments